FriedbergLab/FriedbergLab.github.io/people.md

 I am an Associate Professor at the department of Veterinary Microbiology & Preventive Medicine at Iowa State University.
 I am interested in large scale analyses of protein sequence, structure and function connections, genome evolution, metagenome analysis and computational protein function prediction.
 I am leading CAFA, the Critical Assessment of Function Annotations, a global community effort to improve our ability to predict protein function from sequence.

 In my spare time (ha!)
 I enjoy long distance running, old 70's cop shows, spaghetti westerns, and embarrassing my kids.

-<a rel="me" href="https://genomic.social/@iddux"></a>
+You can follow me on <a rel="me" href="https://genomic.social/@iddux">Mastodon</a> if you are bored.

 #### Henri Chung